C Program to find Factorial of a Number

 }

-In this program, we declared two integer variables i and number.
+In this C Program to find the Factorial of a Number example, we declared two integer variables i and number.
 We also declared one long variable and assigned a value of 1.

-Although we are calculating for an integer variable, we declare the output as a long variable.
+Although we calculate for an integer variable, we declare the output as a long variable.
 Because when we are calculating the factorial for large integers, then the result will definitely cross the integer limit

 The first C programming printf statement will ask the user to enter his/her own integer value to calculate.
 And the scanf statement will assign a user-entered value to the Number variable.

-The user entered an integer in the above example for the factorial number program is 4
+The user entered an integer in the above example to find the factorial number program is 4.

 First Iteration